Thursday, October 18, 2018

 I am truly honored to have this opportunity and I thank Maggie Determann (Membership Coordinator) and Jesús Torres Vazquez for their efforts in making it happen.

 Also many thanks also to John Gasdaska for rehearsing my presentation with me over the past several weeks!
-Now, I'm hoping its a success!
+Now, I'm hoping it is a success!